How to Determine If a Variable in JavaScript Is an Array

 Command Description

-http.createServer() Creates an HTTP server in Node.js.
+http.createServer() Creates an HTTP server with Node.js.

-JSON.stringify() Converts a JavaScript object or value to a JSON string.
+JSON.stringify() Converts a JavaScript object or value into a JSON string.

-Understanding JavaScript Array Detection and Handling
+Understanding Javascript Array Detection and Handling

 JavaScript Frontend Script